tylerlong/tank-battle/README.md

 ## todo

-- relative position from player to active pointer.
+- check mobile or desktop